jeromedockes/brain_coords/README.md

 # Transform MNI coordinates to images

-this is a useless repo to show how to set up CI
+this is a useless repo to show how to set up CI.